First siege of Anandpur: Siege continued

-Day Four

-As the morning of the fourth day began the army commanded by Ajmer Cand positioned themselves outside of Lohgarh.
+The next day, the army commanded by Ajmer Chand positioned themselves outside of Lohgarh.
 The Rajas had planned to send one intoxicated Prasadi elephant to Lohgarh in hopes it would break the gates of the fort.
-The entirety of the elephant except its tip was covered in steel.
+The entirety of the war elephant except its tip was covered in steel.

-The elephant was hit and it went into a rageful furry to Lohgarh.
+The elephant was hit, and it went into a rageful fury to Lohgarh.
 Behind the elephant charged the army of the Hill Rajas.
 Guru Gobind Singh asked Bhai Bachitar Singh to become his elephant to which he agreed.
-He was given a spear and took the Gurus blessings.
+He was given a nagini barcha (cobra lance) and took the Gurus blessings.
 Bachitarr Singh was ready to face the drunken elephant.
-Next Udai Singh took the blessings of the Guru and was given a sword to killed Kesari Chand with.
-Udai Singh charged and slaughtered his away through the soldiers to get to his target.
+Next Udai Singh took the blessings of the Guru and was given a sword to kill Kesari Chand.
+Udai Singh charged and slaughtered his way through the soldiers to get to his target.

 The elephant had made its way to the gates of the fort.
-It had killed any Sikhs.
+It had killed many Sikhs.
 Bachittar Singh opened the gates of the fort.
-He raised his spear and pierced it through the armor of the elephant wounding it.
-The eplehant turned around and killed many soldiers of the Hill Rajas and was unstoppable.
+He raised his lance and pierced the elephant through the armor, wounding it.
+The elephant turned around and killed many soldiers of the Hill Rajas and was unstoppable.

-As this happened Udai Singh met Kesari Chand.
+As this happened, Udai Singh met Kesari Chand.
 He shouted, "Kesari Chand come and hit".
 Kesari Chand hit but missed.
 Udai Singh chopped Chand's head off.
 He put the head on a spear and raised it up high as he made his way back to the gates of the fort.
 Mokham Singh soon after finished the elephant off.
 Bhai Sahib Singh injured the Raja of Handur and the army of the Raja's retreated.

-Day Five
+Last attack

 The Hill Rajas once again held a council and peace was considered, but was not taken.

 On the following day, the troops of Raja Ghumand Chand of Kangra attacked Anandpur.
 A bloody battle happened.
-Ghumand Chand's horse was shot by Alim Singh.
-A melle happened around the Raja.
-His men managed to keep the SIkh at bay temporarily.
-The battle lasted till evening, with varyiing results and resulted in the death of Ghumand Chand at the hands of Bhai Himmat Singh.
+Ghumand Chand's horse was shot by Alam Singh.
+A melee happened around the Raja.
+His men managed to keep the Sikh at bay temporarily.
+The battle lasted till evening, with varying results and resulted in the death of Ghumand Chand at the hands of Bhai Himmat Singh.

-Final Day and End of the Siege
+Final days of the siege

-The Rajas decided to send a peace treaty to Guru Gobind Singh after a council was held.
-They sent a letter which said, "Satguru, we are susceptible to the mistakes.
-We swear on the cow and the sacred thread that we will never raid the town of Anandpur.
-We are ashamed to show our faces to the hill people.
-If you abandon the Fort Anandgarh just once and come back later, it will help us to restore our dignity."
-Guru Gobind Singh was hesitiant to accep t the Rajas demands, but the Sikhs insited upon it.
-After meeting Sikh commanders who proposed leaving Guru Gobind Singh and the Sikhs left Anandpur.
+Guru Gobind Singh was hesitant to accept the Rajas demands, but the Sikhs insisted on it.
+After meeting Sikh commanders who proposed leaving, Guru Gobind Singh and the Sikhs left Anandpur.